 Biochemical Oxygen Demand (BOD): A measurement of the concentration of biodegradable organic content in process water.
 The value represents the amount of oxygen required by microorganisms while oxidizing the waste constituents under aerobic conditions.
 Excessive BOD can create malodorous conditions and can mobilize soil constituents.

-Nitrogen: Nitrogen in winery process water may originate from residual juice or wine collected during sanitation activities, chemicals used for sanitation purposes such as quaternary ammonium, or source water.
+Nitrogen: Nitrogen in winery process water may originate from rinse water collected during sanitation activities, chemicals used for sanitation purposes such as quaternary ammonium, or source water.
 Excessive application of nitrogen to land over time can result in nitrate groundwater degradation and may affect water quality of drinking water sources relied upon by communities.

 Salinity: A measurement of fixed dissolved solids in winery process water.
 The majority of salinity in winery process water originates in sanitation chemicals used in cleaning activities.
 Excessive salinity can affect the beneficial uses of water.